Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Method

-2) \textbf{Multi-Level Data Generation}: We develop a navigation system in Unreal Engine to generate diverse trajectories for the target and the surrounding distractors.
-The system enables autonomous navigation for agents toward random reachable locations via the shortest path.
+2) \textbf{Multi-Level Data Generation}: We develop a navigation system in Unreal Engine to generate diverse trajectories for the target and distractors.
+The system enables agents to autonomously navigate to any reachable locations via the shortest path.
 For tracking, we use a state-based PID controller as the \textit{expert policy}.
 To simulate the policy with different skill levels, we add noise to the output actions.
 We define a probability threshold $\mu$ for switching to random actions for a random number of continuous steps.
-By adjusting $\mu$, we can generate multi-level demonstrations, from random walking to close following.
-We vary the noise level of the dataset by changing $\mu$, and we conduct an ablation analysis in the experiment section.
-We collect data by applying the control policy for 500 steps per episode, where the tracker moves in the environment until the episode ends.
-Then, the environment and agent reset for the next episode.
-We record the tracker’s visual observations, rewards, actions, and done flags of each time step.
-Each data element is a tuple of ($o_t$, $a_t$, $r_t$,$done$), where $o_t$ is the observation (first-person view RGB image of the tracker), as shown in Figure~\ref{fig:mask}, $a_t$ is the action taken by the agent, $r_t$ is the reward of the current step calculated by Eq \ref{reward_eq}, and done is a boolean indicating the end of the episode.
+By adjusting $\mu$, we can generate multi-level demonstrations, from random walking to closed following.
+We apply the state-based tracking policy for 500 steps per episode, and record the tracker’s visual observations, rewards, actions, and done flags of each time step.
+Each data element is a tuple of ($o_t$, $a_t$, $r_t$, $done$), where $o_t$ is the observation (first-person view RGB image of the tracker), as shown in Figure~\ref{fig:mask}, $a_t$ is the action taken by the agent, $r_t$ is the reward of the current step, and done is a boolean indicating the end of the episode.
 The data elements are ordered by their time stamps.

-3) \textbf{Pre-Processing Raw Observation:} We then apply the visual foundation model and re-targeting mechanism to generate text-conditioned object masks from observation images at all steps, as shown in Figure~\ref{fig:mask}.
-In this way, we do not need to deploy the foundation model in offline policy learning, saving time and computational resources in training.
-Finally, we replace the original observation image with the text-conditioned mask data.
-Notably, the re-targeting mechanism is a simple but effective method to incorporate VFM to better construct a scene representation for the EVT task, it highlights the target from all objects in the scene (the target object is shown in white).
+3) \textbf{Pre-Processing Raw Observation:} Before training, we use the visual foundation model and re-targeting mechanism to transform all raw-pixel images to text-conditioned segmentation masks, as shown in Figure~\ref{fig:mask}.
+Notably, the re-targeting mechanism is a simple but effective method to highlight the target from other objects in the segmentation mask (the target is shown in white).